kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The End of Parsimony

-Complexity no longer punishes us.
+Complexity no longer punishes us
-Gigantic models outperform hand-tuned ones.
+Gigantic models outperform hand-tuned ones
 Interpretability moves to explainers and monitoring tools

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.